Railroad Operations Procedures

 Some exceptions to must-face-forward are:

 – when a young child is in the caboose, then a parent/guardian facing him/her can be allowed.
-The engineer will decide.
+The Conductor will decide.

 – Some special needs persons need their caregiver riding backwards.